carpentries-incubator/pangenomics/_episodes/05-get_homologues.md

 OMCL algorithm groups nodes in a BLAST graph to build clusters.
 And the COG algorithm requires a triangle of reciprocal hits and merges them.

-The definiton of pan- and core-genomes by Get_Homologues is done by calculation of overlapping sets of proteins.
+The definition of pan- and core-genomes by Get_Homologues is done by calculation of overlapping sets of proteins.

 <a href="../fig/GET_HOMOLOGUES_flow_char.jpeg">
   <img src="../fig/GET_HOMOLOGUES_flow_char.jpeg" width="435" height="631" alt="GET_HOMOLOGUES flow chart.
                                                                        		 Input files are either GenBank or FASTA and can produce different outputs.
                                                                        		 BLAST and Pfam searches are optimized for local and cluster computer environments.
                                                                        		 Once this sequences are sorted and indexed, one of the three clustering algorithms
                                                                        		 (BDBH, OMCL and COGtriangles) yields FASTA files of sequence clusters.
                                                                        		 This clusters could be flanked intergene clusters, pan/core-genome size estimates, pangenome matrices and syntenic clusters." />
 </a>

 ## Considerations